SimDoc: Topic Sequence Alignment based Document Similarity Framework: Introduction

-The contributions of this paper are as follows: \begin{itemize} \item A novel document semantic similary framework, called \textit{SimDoc}, is proposed that models document similarity as a topic-sequence alignment problem, where topic-sequence represents the latent generative representation of a document. \item A novel sequence alignment computation algorithm has been used, which is an adaptation of the popular Smith-Waterman algorithm (used for gene/protein sequence matching). \item Extensive document similarity accuracy evaluation of SimDoc, using para2vec dataset has been outlined.
-We also detail extensive document clustering evaluation of SimDoc using human-benchmarked document-clusters on 20Newsgroup 18828, Reuters 21578, WebKB, TREC 2006 Genome Track. \end{itemize}
+The contributions of this paper are as follows: \begin{itemize} \item A novel document semantic similary framework, \textit{SimDoc}, is proposed, which models document similarity as a topic-sequence alignment problem, where topic-sequences represent the latent generative representation of a document. \item A novel sequence alignment computation algorithm has been used, which is an adaptation of the popular Smith-Waterman algorithm~\cite{smith1981identification}. \item An evaluation of SimDoc, using~\cite{dai2015document} has been outlined.
+We also detail an evaluation of SimDoc based on the document clustering task, using human-benchmarked document-clusters on 20Newsgroup, Reuters 21578, WebKB, TREC 2006 Genome Track. \end{itemize}

-The remaining sections of the paper are organized as follows: Section 2 (\textit{related work}) where we describe research works in textual similarity; Section 3 (\textit{prelimaries}) that introduces the problem of document similarity, and other concepts that are used in the following sections; Section 4 (\textit{approach}) wherein the SimDoc architecture and formulation have been described; Section 5 (\textit{evaluation}) of SimDoc accuracy; and the Section 6 (\textit{conclusion}) where we briefly describe the current status of SimDoc.
+The remaining sections of the paper are organized as follows: Section 2 (\textit{related work}) where we outline some of the major research work in text similarity; Section 3 (\textit{prelimaries}) that introduces the problem of document similarity, and other concepts that are used in the following sections; Section 4 (\textit{approach}) wherein the SimDoc architecture and formulation has been described; and Section 5 (\textit{evaluation}) where various evaluation criterias are discussed.